polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Overview

 In this exercise, you will configure the Azure VMs that constitute the SAP ASCS layer.
 This will include installing Failover Clustering on s03-ascs-0 and s03-ascs-1.
-You will also use SAP Software Provisioning Manager to perform highly available installation of the ASCS components on the s03-ascs-0 and s03-ascs-1 VMs.
+You will also use SAP Software Provisioning Manager to perform distributed installation of the ASCS components on the s03-ascs-0 and s03-ascs-1 VMs.

 ### Task 1: Set up Failover Clustering on the ASCS VMs

 In this task, you will start by configuring operating system on s03-ascs-0 and s03-ascs-1.
-On both VMs, mount the 128 GB data disk as NTFS-formatted U: drive.
-On both VMs, disable Windows Defender Firewall with Advanced Security for the domain profile.
-Next, implement a Windows Failover Clustering-based cluster named **s03-ascs-cl0** with the IP address of **10.0.1.11** consisting of **s03-ascs-0** and **s03-ascs-1** Azure VMs.
-Set up the cluster with a Cloud Witness quorum by using the storage account that was provisioned in the previous exercise when you implemented Azure Files.
-Finally, grant permissions to the **s03-ascs-cl0** cluster computer account to create computer objects in the **S03** organizational unit.
+On both VMs, you will mount the 128 GB data disk as NTFS-formatted U: drive.
+On both VMs, you will also disable Windows Defender Firewall with Advanced Security for the domain profile.
+Next, you will implement a Windows Failover Clustering-based cluster named **s03-ascs-cl0** with the IP address of **10.0.1.11** consisting of s03-ascs-0 and s03-ascs-1 Azure VMs.
+Afterwards, you will set up the cluster with a Cloud Witness quorum by using the storage account that was provisioned in the previous exercise when you implemented Azure Files.
+Finally, you will grant permissions to the **s03-ascs-cl0** cluster computer account to create computer objects in the **S03** organizational unit.

 1. Within the Remote Desktop session to the **adPDC** Azure VM, in the Azure portal, navigate to the blade of the **s03-ascs-0** VM and use the **Connect** icon in the toolbar to establish an Remote Desktop session to that VM.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.